zhenry9/ullr/docs/use.rst

 By default translation is off.
 To turn it on, select "True" from the dropdown menu.
 Next, set the source and destination settings according to your needs.
-The list of supported devices is growing, and :ref:`contributions <Contributing>` are always welcome!
+The list of supported devices is growing, and :ref:`contributions <Contributing to Ullr>` are always welcome!
 Finally, you can choose to shift the channels.
 This number can be either positive or negative as long as the resulting channel falls in the allowable range for the destination device.
 For example, 0-7 for an Alge Timy.
 It is possible to shift